6 Tips for Metal Clay Jewelry: How to Create Metal Clay Micromosaics with Patrik Kusek

 - Don’t forget that you can continue to texture, form, and finish your fired metal clay pieces–they’re metal now, after all, and behave like metal in most cases.
 If your pieces are properly sintered, you can hammer and drill them, enamel and patina them, file and sand them, even solder them.
 Fired metal clay pieces are more porous in general, so it’s best to start with a more gentle approach.
 You can polish and finish them using a flex shaft with radial brushes, silicone disks, pumice disks, and others.

-Download Introduction to Base Metal Clays & Micromosaics now to begin or continue your metal clay jewelry-making journey right away.
+Download Introduction to Base Metal Clays & Micromosaics now to begin or continue your metal clay jewelry journey right away.
 Can’t get enough of metal clay micromosaic techniques?
-Get Patrik’s other new video, Intermediate Metal Clay Micromosaics.
+Get more with Patrik’s other video, Intermediate Metal Clay Micromosaics.